ItsAAR0N/ItsAAR0N/README.md

 - 🟦 Hi, I’m Aaron.
-- 🟦 I’m interested in aviation & commercial aeroplanes, electronic engineering and computers!
+- 🟦 I’m interested in aviation & commercial aeroplanes, electronic engineering and computers.
 - 🟦 I’m currently studying BEng Electrical & Electronic Engineering at University of Strathclyde
 - 🟦 I’ve got plentiful experience building and fixing electronic components such as computers..
 - 🟦 How to reach me ...